turbot/guardrails-docs/docs/runbooks/enterprise-install/update-ted/index.md

 Note: **Inability to Locate Provisioned TED Product** Users may encounter difficulties locating a TED provisioned product if they were not the original provisioning user.
-- Changing the Access Filter in AWS Service Catalog from User to Account can resolve this issue by allowing users to view provisioned products across their entire account.
+- Changing the `Access Filter` in AWS Service Catalog from User to Account can resolve this issue by allowing users to view provisioned products across their entire account.

 ![Access Filter](/images/docs/guardrails/runbooks/enterprise-install/update-ted/ted-update-access-filter.png)

-## Step 3: Find Product
+## Step 3: Find Provisioned Product

-The TED provisioned product is identifiable by a postfix that matches the database [Hive](https://turbot.com/guardrails/docs/reference/glossary#glossary) name.
+The TED provisioned product is identifiable by a postfix that matches the database [Hive](https://turbot.com/guardrails/docs/reference/glossary#hive) name.

 ![Find TED](/images/docs/guardrails/runbooks/enterprise-install/update-ted/update-ted-find-ted.png)